LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/ajaxson-5/README.md

 ##### Adding Params: api_key

-Let's authorize ourselves by including in our request a parameter whose value is this magic string and whose key name key name "api_key".
+Let's authorize ourselves by including in our request a parameter whose value is that magic string and whose key name key name "api_key".

 We can associate data with our curl request by using the -d flag: